vsch/laravel-translation-manager/readme.md

 1. Require this package in your composer.json and run composer update (or run `composer require vsch/laravel-translation-manager:*` directly):

-        "vsch/laravel-translation-manager": "~1.0"
+        "vsch/laravel-translation-manager": "~2.0"

-2. After updating composer, add the ServiceProviders to the providers array in app/config/app.php and comment out the original TranslationServiceProvider:
+2. After updating composer, add the ServiceProviders to the providers array in config/app.php and comment out the original TranslationServiceProvider:

-        //'Illuminate\Translation\TranslationServiceProvider',
-        'Vsch\TranslationManager\TranslationServiceProvider',
-        'Vsch\TranslationManager\ManagerServiceProvider',
-        'Vsch\UserPrivilegeMapper\UserPrivilegeMapperServiceProvider',

-3. add the Facade to the aliases array in app/config/app.php:

-       'UserCan' => 'Vsch\UserPrivilegeMapper\Facade\Privilege',
+        //Illuminate\Translation\TranslationServiceProvider::class,
+        Vsch\UserPrivilegeMapper\UserPrivilegeMapperServiceProvider::class,
+        Vsch\TranslationManager\ManagerServiceProvider::class,
+        Vsch\TranslationManager\TranslationServiceProvider::class,

     The TranslationServiceProvider is an extension to the standard functionality and is required in order for the web interface to work properly.
 It is backward compatible with the existing Translator since it is a subclass of it and only overrides implementation for new features.

+3. add the Facade to the aliases array in config/app.php:

+        'UserCan'   => Vsch\UserPrivilegeMapper\Facade\Privilege::class,

-4. You need to run the migrations for this package:
+4. You need to publish then run the migrations for this package:

+        $ php artisan vendor:publish --provider="Vsch\TranslationManager\ManagerServiceProvider" --tag=migrations
-        $ php artisan migrate --package="vsch/laravel-translation-manager"
+        $ php artisan migrate

 5. You need to publish the config file for this package.
-This will add the files `app/config/packages/vsch/laravel-translation-manager/config.php` and `app/config/packages/vsch/laravel-translation-manager/local/config.php`, where you can configure this package.
+This will add the file `config/laravel-translation-manager.php`

-        $ php artisan config:publish vsch/laravel-translation-manager
+        $ php artisan vendor:publish --provider="Vsch\TranslationManager\ManagerServiceProvider" --tag=config

 6. You need to publish the web assets used by the translation manager web interface.
-This will add the assets to `public/packages/vsch/laravel-translation-manager`
+This will add the assets to `public/vendor/laravel-translation-manager`

-        $ php artisan asset:publish vsch/laravel-translation-manager
+        $ php artisan vendor:publish --provider="Vsch\TranslationManager\ManagerServiceProvider" --tag=public

-7. You have to add the Controller to your routes.php, so you can set your own url/filters.

-        Route::group(array('before' => 'auth'), function ()
-        {
-            Route::controller('translations', 'Vsch\TranslationManager\Controller');
-        });

-    This example will make the translation manager available at `http://yourdomain.com/translations`
+7. By default the web interface of the translation manager is available at `http://yourdomain.com/translations`.
+You can change this in the configuration file.

 8. <a id="step8"></a>TranslationManager uses the vsch/user-privilege-mapper package that creates a mapping layer between your User model implementation and the need to test user privileges without knowing the implementation.
 You need to name privileges for the UserPrivilegeMapper via the Laravel macro mechanism.
 This should be done in the initialization files.
-A good place is the filters.php file, add the following if your User model has is_admin and is_editor attributes to identify users that have Admin and Editor privileges:
+A good place is the Providers/AppServiceProvider.php file, add the following to boot() function, if your User model has is_admin and is_editor attributes to identify users that have Admin and Editor privileges or just `return true` in both cases if you don't have any way of determining user privileges:

         UserCan::macro("admin_translations", function ()
         {